 To many criminals, insurance companies make easy and attractive targets for fraud - from single individuals misrepresenting the extent of their losses to large networks perpetrating elaborate schemes.
 The FBI estimates that fraud costs insurers as much as $40 billion each year.

-For CNA, the nation's eighth largest commercial lines carrier with annual revenues of more than $9 billion, fighting fraud is mission-critical.
+For CNA, the US' eighth largest commercial lines carrier with annual revenues of more than $9 billion, fighting fraud is mission-critical.
 According to Tim Wolfe, Assistant Vice President of CNA's Special Investigations Unit, elements of fraud may be found in as many as 10 percent of the claims that CNA processes.

 "We train our adjusters to identify the red flags," he says, "but, we reached a point where we understood that we had an opportunity to do a better job in both identifying likely fraud and avoiding the wasted expense of investigating false positives."